The Chermette family has always been passionate about the art of making wine and its motto is the following.

 The art of making wine the closest to the grape «We want to obtain a healthy and fully ripe grape to vinify the wine as naturally as possible».

-The latest vintages provide us with evidence of global warming and its impact on our Beaujolais grape Gamay.
-The wines have better structure and good natural degrees.
-Pierre-Marie and Jean-Etienne Chermette are convinced that sustainable agriculture is the most suitable method for this evolution.
+For the time being, the latest vintages are benefiting from global warming.
+The harvest has come earlier, and the wines have good structure and natural alcohol levels.
+Jean-Etienne is convinced that integrated, precision viticulture is the method best suited to today's climate.
 Each week, careful monitoring of our vines allows us to better define our interventions, thus limiting our environmental impact.
 Traceability in the vineyard as well as in the cellar offers transparency and allows us to improve our approach.

 Always aiming to reduce synthetic products in the vineyard in favor of biocontrol products, we are also developing mechanical tillage and favoring natural grassing for certain plots.